electron/electron/docs/api/net.md

 The `net` module is a client-side API for issuing HTTP(S) requests.
-It is similar to the [HTTP](https://nodejs.org/api/http.html)  and [HTTPS](https://nodejs.org/api/https.html) modules of Node.js but uses Chromium networking library instead of the Node.js stack offering therefore a much grater support regarding web proxies.
+It is similar to the [HTTP](https://nodejs.org/api/http.html)  and [HTTPS](https://nodejs.org/api/https.html) modules of Node.js but it uses Chromium native networking library instead of the Node.js implementation offering therefore a much greater support regarding web proxies.

-Following is a non-exhaustive list of why you may need to use the `net` module instead of Node.js [HTTP](https://nodejs.org/api/http.html):
+Following is a non-exhaustive list of why you may consider using the `net` module instead of the native Node.js modules:
 * Automatic management of system proxy configuration, support of the wpad protocol and proxy pac configuration files.
 * Automatic tunneling of HTTPS requests.
 * Support for authenticating proxies using basic, digest, NTLM, Kerberos or negotiate authentication schemes.
 * Support for traffic monitoring proxies: Fiddler-like proxies used for access control and monitoring.

+The `net` module API has been specifically designed to mimic, as much closely as possible, the familiar Node.js API.
+The API components including classes, methods, properties and event names are similar to those commonly used in Node.js.

-The following example quickly shows how the `net` API mgiht be used:
+For instance, the following example quickly shows how the `net` API might be used:

 ```javascript
 const {app} = require('electron')